Residents at apartment complex asking for help with plumbing problems

 "After Memorial Day, before June 1st was when I put in the request.
 I was like, 'Hey, there's water that's not draining.
 Can you come fix it?'
 Then there was more water that flooded about June 1st," Prioleaux said.

 That water flooded her bathroom and seeped all the way downstairs to her kitchen.
+She said she can't even bathe at home.

+"If I can't get to my friend's house, I stand in front of the sink and get the sponge and I have to just wash myself," Prioleaux said.

 "I'm just like okay, I have to move somewhere else.
 The manager doesn't want to let me out of my lease.
 She said that it's a habitable living situation.
 I'm like, I can't bathe," Prioleaux said.